-The sport is part of the ‘Nordic Skiing’ family (with other varieties including ski jumping and ski orienteering) and involves propelling yourself across the snow using long, narrow skis and poles.
-Across Scandinavia, it is hugely popular and one of the most adored pastimes.
+The sport is part of the ‘Nordic Skiing’ family with other varieties including ski jumping and ski orienteering.
+It involves propelling yourself across the snow using long, narrow skis and poles.

-It has also developed in to a popular competitive sport and is said to be one of the most difficult endurance sports, due to it using nearly every major muscle group.
-However, on our trips, the excursions are not overly exerting and you will be given full instructions.
+Cross-country skiing has also developed into a popular competitive sport and is said to be one of the most difficult endurance sports, due to it using nearly every major muscle group.

 Image credits: Antti Pietikainen, Timo Halonen & SnowGames